Circumcision surgical procedure

-Circumcision surgical procedure in males involves either a conventional "cut and stitch" surgical procedure or use of a circumcision instrument or device.
-In the newborn period (less than 2 months of age), almost all circumcisions are done by generalist physicians using one of three surgical instruments.
+Circumcision surgical procedure in males involves either a "cut and stitch" surgical procedure or use of a circumcision instrument or device.
+In the newborn period (less than 2 months of age), almost all circumcisions are done by generalist practitioners using one of three surgical instruments.
 In the US, the Gomco clamp is the most utilized instrument, followed by the Mogen clamp and the Plastibell.
 They are also used worldwide.

 Complications may include bleeding, infection, reduction in sensation of the glans penis, and too little or too much tissue removal.
-Deaths are rare.
+Deaths are rare with estimates between 1 in 10,000 and 1 in 100,000 in hospital settings.
 After the newborn period, circumcision has a higher risk of complications, especially bleeding and anesthetic complications.

 In the 21st century, most circumcisions in boys and men are performed using one of three open surgical methods.
 The forceps-guided method, the dorsal slit method, and the sleeve resection method are well described by the World Health Organization in their Manual for Male Circumcision under Local Anaesthesia.
 The Gomco clamp and Mogen clamp are sometimes used after the newborn period, in conjunction with either surgical sutures or cyanoacrylate tissue adhesive to prevent post-operative bleeding.

 Circumcision surgical instruments should be distinguished from circumcision devices.
 Circumcision instruments are used at the time of surgery, and the circumcision is complete at the end of the procedure.
 The Gomco clamp, the Mogen clamp, and Unicirc are surgical instruments.
 Circumcision devices remain on the penis for 4 to 7 days and either spontaneously detach or are removed surgically at a subsequent visit.
 Plastibell, Shang Ring, and other plastic rings are all circumcision devices, also known as "in situ" devices.
 Circumcision via instrument results in healing by primary intention and healing via devices is by secondary intention, so healing is delayed.
 All circumcision procedures should involve adequate injectable or topical anesthesia.

 Circumcision surgical instruments

 Gomco clamp

 The Gomco clamp is a surgical instrument used to perform circumcision in all age groups, but is mainly used in newborn circumcision.
 It is the leading instrument for newborn circumcision in the US.
-The World Health Organization describes it as having "an impeccable safety record".
+The World Health Organization described it as having "an impeccable safety record" in 2010.

 After retracting the foreskin, the Gomco bell is placed over the glans at the level of the corona and the foreskin is replaced into the anatomic (natural) position.
 The yoke is then placed over the bell, trapping the foreskin between the bell and the yoke.
-The clamp is tightened, crushing the foreskin between the bell and the base plate, and left in place for 5 minutes.
+The clamp is tightened, crushing the foreskin between the bell and the base plate, and left in place for five minutes.
 The crushed blood vessels provide hemostasis.
 The flared bottom of the bell fits tightly against the hole of the base plate, so the foreskin may be cut away with a scalpel from above the base plate, the intent being a lower risk of injuring the glans.